 The Fund is managed and operated by current M&T students from all class years.
 Faculty advisers, M&T Program administration, and M&T alumni act as support for the Fund.

 The Fund is similar to an incubator or accelerator.
 Candidate ventures should be as interested in venture development as they are in the non-equity grants.
-Grants may total as much as ~$3000.
+Grants will likely fall between $500~3000.

 The Fund will only give out grant money for expenses that are 1) specific, 2) near-term, and 3) related to the venture development in which the Fund is involved.
 That is, the Fund is not interested in handing out non-equity grants for "black box" expenses, or for expenses a venture anticipates having in a year's time.

 The M&T Innovation Fund differentiates itself as a unique provider of both financial and strategic support for the ventures it selects.
-Receiving a grant from the Fund will provide initial capital that can help get seed stage ventures closer to their goals.
-Perhaps more importantly, chosen startups can leverage the varied experiences and insights of current students, who will provide critical strategic insights into bringing a product to market.
+Grants from the Fund will provide initial capital that help seed stage ventures achieve particular goals.
+Perhaps more importantly, the fund will continue to be of support to the ventures we fund.
+Chosen startups can leverage the varied experiences and insights of current M&T students, who will provide critical strategic insights into bringing a product to market.
 These companies can also gain valuable connections and mentorship from successful M&T alumni to further their venture.

 The M&T Innovation Fund is supported by the University of Pennsylvania, the Jerome Fisher Management and Technology Program, and M&T alumni as well as various corporate sponsors.